 Cleaning between teeth to remove plaque is also part of a good oral hygiene routine.
 If plaque is not removed, some of it can harden below the gum line and irritate the gums.
 The gums become red, swollen, and may bleed easily.
 These are signs of gingivitis.
-Gingivitis is a mild form of gum disease, and you can usually reverse it with daily brushing and flossing.
+Gingivitis caused by plaque buildup is a mild form of gum disease, and you can usually reverse it with daily brushing and flossing.

 If plaque stays on your teeth for too long, it can harden.
 This hardened plaque is called calculus, or tartar.
 The only way to remove tartar is to have your teeth cleaned by a dentist or dental hygienist.
 If the tartar is not removed, the gingivitis can get worse and lead to more severe gum (periodontal) disease.
 In advanced stages, gum disease causes sore, bleeding gums; painful chewing problems; loose teeth; and even tooth loss.